 Although residents in North Herts are doing a fantastic job with recycling, we have been receiving a lot of items that cannot be recycled in our mixed recycling bins.
 We know that it can be confusing as to what can and cannot be recycled and even committed recyclers may not get it right 100% of the time, so this campaign aims to help make recycling simpler.

 The problems with putting items that can’t be recycled into your recycling bin are:

 - They can spoil the recyclable items.
 Just think what a dirty nappy could do to clean recyclables!
 Please make sure you keep your recyclables clean and empty.

-- They get caught in the machinery at the recycling centre, for example, textiles cause major issues with this.
+- They get caught in the machinery at the recycling centre.

 - It might mean they can’t be recycled.
 Some items such as electrical goods need specialist equipment to process them for recycling which is only available if they are collected at a Household Waste Recycling Centre (dump or tip).

 - It increases the likelihood of our recycling facilities rejecting whole lorry loads and them being sent to landfill – which has both a negative effect on the environment and the council tax payers’ wallet.

 - It means it can’t be reused – charity shops are a good option for suitable items in good condition, such as toys, furniture and books.

 - It costs council tax payers more due to longer sorting times and processing costs.